Stela of the cactus bearer: Context

-Associated to the circular plaza and to the north side of it is the gallery of the Offerings.
+Associated with the circular plaza and to the north side of it is the "gallery of the offerings".
 This gallery was initially excavated in 1966 and 1967 by Lumbreras and his team.
 They found more than 800 ceramic, stone, bone and shell artifacts, mostly broken.
 Thousands of broken bones of rodents, deer, camelids, canids, birds, fish and humans were also found.
 It has been interpreted that the artifacts and bones were placed as offerings in a great ritual event or great supracommunal feast.

 Located on the south side of the circular plaza, the gallery of the conch shells was also discovered in 1972.
 At that time, a large number of large fragments of Titanostrombus galeatus (formerly Strombus galeatus) seashells and Spondylus crassisquama (formerly Spondylus princeps) shells "arranged as if forming a floor", according to Lumbreras.
 In 2001, in that same gallery, John Rick conducted excavations and found twenty shells (pututu in Quechua) sculpted in bas-relief.

 The stela

-The stela shows an anthropomorphized being with serpent hair, a mouth with fangs, a belt with a two-headed serpent and claws, who in their right hand holds what appears to be a San Pedro cactus with four veins or striations.
+The stela shows an anthropomorphized being with serpent hair, a mouth with fangs or tusks, a belt with a two-headed serpent and claws, who in their right hand holds what appears to be a San Pedro cactus (Trichocereus macrogonus, either var. macrogonus or var. pachanoi) with four veins or striations.

 Lumbreras' description of the headstone is as follows:

 Identification of the cactus species

-It has been argued that the cactus depicted on the stela is the entheogenic cactus Echinopsis pachanoi, commonly called San Pedro.
+It has been argued that the cactus depicted on the stela is the entheogenic cactus Echinopsis pachanoi a synonym for Trichocereus macrogonus var. pachanoi.
+This variety of T. macrogonus, in common with another entheogenic Andean variety, T. macrogonus var. macrogunus is commonly called the San Pedro cactus.
 Apart from the bearer stela found by Lumbreras in 1972 and the stela fragment found by Rick in 2001, there are also two additional pieces found at Chavín with depictions of cacti: